-- Mailing one of the following cards below.

-- North America Only: calling at 715 848-4957 (USA) or 819 566-3366 (Canada).

-- Notifying an authorized Can-Am dealer.
+- Mailing one of the change of address cards on the following pages. - Notifying an authorized Can-Am dealer.

 In case of change of ownership, please join a proof that the former owner agreed to the transfer.

 Notifying BRP, even after the expiration of the limited warranty, is very important as it enables BRP to reach the ATV owner if necessary, like when safety recalls are initiated.
 It is the owner's responsibility to notify BRP.